unikorn-cloud/core/README.md

 As alluded to generic provisioners operate on other provisioners, thus can be composed into really complex logic that cannot be done with CD tools.

 For example, take Kubernetes cluster provisioning, when you create a cluster with CAPI, it will never become healthy until a Cloud Controller Manager (CCM) is installed, and a CNI.
-With Unikorn this is simple:
+With Core this is simple:

 * Create a cluster
 * Concurrently...